-5.11 Looked after children, previously looked after children and care leavers
+5.6 Looked after children, previously looked after children and care leavers

-- The Charles Dickens School recognises the common reason for children becoming looked after is as a result of abuse and/or neglect and a previously looked after child also potentially remains vulnerable. - The school has appointed a 'designated teacher' (Richard Morgan, Senior Deputy Head Teacher) who works with local authorities including the Virtual School Kent (including the virtual school head), to promote the educational achievement of registered pupils who are looked after or who have been previously looked after. - The designated teacher and Safeguard Managers will work with the DSL to ensure appropriate staff have the information they need in relation to a child's looked after legal status, contact arrangements with birth parents or those with parental responsibility, care arrangements and the levels of authority delegated to the carer by the authority looking after them.
+- Trinity School recognises the common reason for children becoming looked after is as a result of abuse and/or neglect and a previously looked after child also potentially remains vulnerable. - The school has appointed a designated teacher, Miss T Steel, who works with local authorities to promote the educational achievement of registered students who are looked after. - The designated teacher will work with the DSL to ensure appropriate staff have the information they need in relation to a child's looked after legal status, contact arrangements with birth parents or those with parental responsibility, care arrangements and the levels of authority delegated to the carer by the authority looking after them. - Where a child is looked after, the DSL will hold details of the social worker and the name of the virtual school head in the authority that looks after the child. - Where the school believes a child is being cared for as part of a private fostering arrangement (occurs when a child under 16 or 18 if the child is disabled is cared for and lives with an adult who is not a relative for 28 days or more) there is a duty to recognise these arrangements and inform the Local Authority via the front door.

-- Where a child is looked after, the DSL will hold details of the social worker and the name of the virtual school head in the authority that looks after the child. - Where the school believe a child is being cared for as part of a private fostering arrangement (occurs when a child under 16 or 18 if the child is disabled is cared for and lives with an adult who is not a relative for 28 days or more) there is a duty to recognise these arrangements and inform the Local Authority via the front door. - Where a child is leaving care, the DSL will hold details of the local authority Personal Advisor appointed to guide and support them and will liaise with them as necessary regarding any issues of concern.
+• Where a child is leaving care, the DSL will hold details of the local authority Personal Advisor appointed to guide and support them and will liaise with them as necessary regarding any issues of concern.

-5.7 Children who are Lesbian, Gay, Bi, or Trans (LGBT)
+5.7 Children who are lesbian, gay, bi, trans or questioning (LGBTQ+)

-- The fact that a child or a young person may be LGBT is not in itself an inherent risk factor for harm, however, The Charles Dickens School recognises that children who are LGBT or are perceived by other children to be LGBT (whether they are or not) can be targeted by other children or others within the wider community. - The Charles Dickens School recognises risks can be compounded where children who are LGBT lack a trusted adult with whom they can be open.
-LGBT is included within our Relationship and Sex Education and Health Education curriculum and our staff will endeavour to reduce the additional barriers faced and provide a safe space for children to speak out or share any concerns.
+- The fact that a child or a young person may be LGBTQ+ is not in itself an inherent risk factor for harm, however, Trinity School recognises that children who are LGBTQ+ or are perceived by other children to be LGBTQ+ (whether they are or not) can be targeted by other children or others within the wider community. - Trinity School recognises risks can be compounded where children who are LGBTQ+ lack a trusted adult with whom they can be open.
+LGBTQ+ is included within our RSE/LifeBites curriculum and our staff will endeavour to reduce the additional barriers faced and provide a safe space for children to speak out or share any concerns.

-6 Online Safety
+6. Online Safety

-- It is essential that children are safeguarded from potentially harmful and inappropriate material or behaviours online.
-The Charles Dickens School will adopt a whole school approach to online safety which will empower, protect, and educate our students and staff in their use of technology, and establish mechanisms to identify, intervene in, and escalate any concerns where appropriate. - The Charles Dickens School will ensure online safety is safety is reflected as required in all relevant policies.
-Online safety is considered as a running and interrelated theme when devising and implementing our policies and procedures and when planning our curriculum, staff training, the role and responsibilities of the DSL and parental engagement. - The Charles Dickens School identifies that the breadth of issues classified within online safety is considerable, but can be categorised into four areas of risk: - Content: being exposed to illegal, inappropriate or harmful content.
-For example pornography, fake news, racism, misogyny, self-harm, suicide, anti-Semitism, radicalisation and extremism. - Contact: being subjected to harmful online interaction with other users.
+- Trinity School identifies that the breadth of issues classified within online safety is considerable, but can be categorised into four areas of risk: - Content: being exposed to illegal, inappropriate or harmful content.
+For example pornography, fake news, racism, misogyny, self-harm, suicide, antisemitism, radicalisation and extremism. - Contact: being subjected to harmful online interaction with other users.
 For example peer to peer pressure, commercial advertising and adults posing as children or young adults with the intention to groom or exploit them for sexual, criminal, financial or other purposes. - Conduct: personal online behaviour that increases the likelihood of, or causes, harm.
-For example, making, sending and receiving explicit images (e.g. consensual and non-consensual sharing of nudes and semi-nudes and/or pornography), sharing other explicit images and online bullying. - Commerce: risks such as online gambling, inappropriate advertising, phishing and or financial scams. - The Charles Dickens School recognises that technology, and the risks and harms related to it, evolve and change rapidly.
-The school will carry out an annual review of our approaches to online safety, supported by an annual risk assessment which considers and reflects the risks our children face.
+For example, making, sending and receiving explicit images (e.g. consensual and non-consensual sharing of nudes and semi-nudes and/or pornography), sharing other explicit images and online bullying. - Commerce: risks such as online gambling, inappropriate advertising, phishing and or financial scams. - The headteacher will be informed of online safety concerns by the DSL, as appropriate. - Our Online Safety policy can be found here: School Policies - 7.
+Staff Engagement and Expectations